Senior School Planning and Pathways

 - what would I like or need to continue with?

-Students should discuss choices with parents and relatives.
-Teachers and friends may also help due to their knowledge of particular occupations, their awareness of each student’s abilities and chances of success in particular areas, or just their understanding of the student’s character and personality.
+Students should discuss choices with their families.
+Teachers and friends may also help due to their knowledge of particular occupations, their awareness of each student’s abilities and chances of success in particular areas.

 Students planning to commence employment

 The Government currently requires students to remain enrolled in school until they are 17 years of age, unless they have entered a full-time training course, or gain employment that is contracted for at least 25 hours of work each week.

 The school usually advises students to remain enrolled in school until they have completed the SACE, or have entered training or a course that provides an equivalent level qualification.

 Students who are planning to commence employment when they have completed Year 12 should consider:

 - The choice of a career as a continuing process rather than being a once-only decision

 - Choosing employment with a significant training component